oracle/accelerated-data-science/docs/source/user_guide/jobs/run_python.rst

 *********************

 The :py:class:`~ads.jobs.PythonRuntime` is designed for running a Python workload.
-You can configure the environment variables, command line arguments and conda environment as described in :doc:`infra_and_runtime`.
+You can configure the environment variables, command line arguments, and conda environment as described in :doc:`infra_and_runtime`.
 This section shows the additional enhancements provided by :py:class:`~ads.jobs.PythonRuntime`.